hyperf/hyperf/docs/en/amqp.md

 }
 ```

-### Make an RPC call
+### Initiate RPC Call

-It is also very simple to initiate an RPC remote procedure call as a generator.
-You only need to obtain the `Hyperf\Amqp\RpcClient` object through the dependency injection container and call the `call` method in it.
-The returned result is the consumer reply data.
-As follows:
+As a producer initiating an RPC remote procedure call, it is also very simple.
+Just obtain the `Hyperf\Amqp\RpcClient` object through the dependency injection container and call the `call` method.
+The returned result is the data replied by the consumer, as shown below:

 ```php
 <?php